phamhuutruong7/archery-event-bmad/docs/epics.md

 ---

-### Story 5.6: Live Leaderboard Calculation & API
+### Story 5.6: Live Leaderboard with Spectator View & Medal Colors

-**As a** user,
+**As a** spectator,
-**I want** to view real-time ranked leaderboard,
+**I want** to view real-time ranked leaderboard with visual hierarchy,
-**So that** I can see athlete standings.
+**So that** I can follow competition standings.

 **Acceptance Criteria:**
-1. GET `/api/v1/games/{gameId}/leaderboard` returns ranked list of athletes
+1. GET `/api/v1/competitions/{compId}/leaderboard` returns ranked list of athletes
 2. Sorted by cumulativeTotal descending
-3. Includes: rank, athleteId, athleteName, totalScore, endsCompleted, lastUpdated
+3. Includes: rank, athleteId, athleteName, teamName, targetNumber, targetPosition, totalScore, totalArrows, golds, averagePerArrow, completionStatus ("Complete" or "In Progress"), lastUpdated
 4. Handles ties (same rank for equal scores)
+5. Medal color indicators:
+   - 🥇 Rank 1: Gold color (#ffd700)
+   - 🥈 Rank 2: Silver color (#c0c0c0)
+   - 🥉 Rank 3: Bronze color (#cd7f32)
+6. Filter options:
+   - All athletes
+   - Completed only (all ends confirmed)
+   - In Progress only (partial submissions)
-5. Public endpoint (no auth required if event is public)
+7. Public endpoint (no auth required if competition is public)
-6. Cached for 5 seconds to reduce database load
+8. Cached for 3 seconds to reduce database load
-7. Real-time updates via SignalR (not polling)
+9. Real-time updates via SignalR (not polling)
-8. Supports pagination (top 50 default, all on request)
+10. Supports pagination (top 50 default, all on request)
+11. Spectator Tab in UI:
+    - Competition info card (status, participant count)
+    - Filter buttons (All, Completed, In Progress)
+    - Leaderboard list with rankings and medal colors

 **Technical Notes:**
-- Aggregate scores from qualification_scores table
+- Aggregate scores from scoresheet_ends table grouped by athlete_id
-- Use RANK() window function in SQL
+- Use RANK() OVER (ORDER BY cumulative_total DESC) window function
+- Join with teams table for team_name
+- Join with target_assignments for target info
 - Cache with MemoryCache, invalidate on new scores
-- Return 304 Not Modified if no changes
+- Return 304 Not Modified if ETag matches
+- Frontend: Separate "Spectator" tab in competition-scoring.html

-**Prerequisites:** Story 5.3 (Real-time broadcasting)
+**Prerequisites:** Story 5.3 (Real-time broadcasting), Story 5.0 (Target organization)

 ---